 The pathophysiology of blepharitis is well understood.
 It involves simple bacterial colonization of the eyelids.
 Bacteria that is most commonly found in the culture is Staphylococcus aureus.
-This results in direct microbial invasion of tissues, immune system–mediated damage, or damage caused by the production of bacterial toxins, waste products, and enzymes.
+This results in a direct microbial invasion of tissues, the immune system–mediated damage, or damage caused by the production of bacterial toxins, waste products, and enzymes.
 It is also important to know that colonization of the lid margin is increased in the presence of Seborrheic dermatitis or Meibomian gland dysfunction.

 Signs and symptoms